Should I Get Divorced or Legally Separated?

 The end of a relationship is a difficult time for all involved.
 There are many decisions to make when your relationship with your spouse is at an end.
 You will have to make essential decisions about how to divide your assets, who will be responsible for which debts, and if the two of you have children together, you will need to come to an agreement on visitation and custody.
 One choice you may be consideration is whether to choose a legal separation or divorce.

-We have extensive experience helping our clients choose the right legal proceeding to meet their goals and needs.
-Call us today at 651-371-9117 to talk about your future.
+At Johnson/Turner Legal, our team has extensive experience helping our clients choose the right legal proceeding to meet their goals and needs.
+Call us today at 651-371-9117 or fill out our online contact form to talk about your future!